semperos/shortcut-repl/README.md

 ## License

+### Original Code

+All code original to this project is licensed under the [Blue Oak Model License](https://blueoakcouncil.org/license/1.0.0).

+### Project: cli\_repl

-The cli\_repl code has been adapted from the [cli_repl](https://github.com/jathak/cli_repl) library by Jennifer Thakar, which is licensed under BSD 3-Clause "New" or "Revised" License.
+The cli\_repl code in this project has been copied and adapted from the [cli_repl](https://github.com/jathak/cli_repl) library by Jennifer Thakar, which is licensed under BSD 3-Clause "New" or "Revised" License.